Australia is burning: Everything we know, how you can help and where to donate

 - The RSPCA bushfire appeal is used to protect the pets, livestock and wildlife affected by bushfires, helping evacuate animals from disaster zones.
 Items like livestock pellets and possum boxes are also incredibly handy.

-- Airbnb has established an emergency housing site for those displaced by the bushfires via its Open Homes initative.
+- Airbnb has established an emergency housing site for those displaced by the bushfires via its Open Homes initiative.
 You can book free accommodation in certain areas of New South Wales and Victoria.

 - Similarly, Find A Bed, established by Australian writer Erin Riley, allows people to offer up a bed or locate a bed in NSW, Victoria and South Australia.
 It currently has 900 registered volunteers.